 - Read about Shutter Speed

 - Practice on a slow shutter speed with kids in the garden

 I'm can hear one or two of you thinking "But I don't know what to learn next!"
-(Yes, I can hear you 😀) If that was you, check out my post which gives you a guide to your photography learning path which will give you an idea of where you are now and what you should be working on next.
+(Yes, I can hear you 😀) If that was you, check out my course Auto to Awesome which will give you an idea of where you are now and what you should be working on next.